formix/MegaCityOne/MegaCityOne/doc/api.md

 | law | *System.String*<br>The name of a Law to be interpreted by the Judge. |
 | arguments | *System.Object[]*<br>Optional arguments given to the Judge to interpret a Law properly. |

-<span style='color:red'>*LawgiverException:*</span> Thrown when the given Law advise falsely with the optional arguments.
+*LawgiverException:* Thrown when the given Law advise falsely with the optional arguments.

 ### Principal